-Stephen F. Raiola is an experienced and versatile trial litigator and business lawyer who has represented companies in business negotiations, served on several trial teams, deposed over a dozen witness, and led discovery strategy in nationwide litigation in matters ranging from intellectual property litigation to constitutional rights litigation to commercial litigation to product liability litigation, mass torts, and class actions.
+Stephen F. Raiola is an experienced and versatile trial litigator and business lawyer who has represented companies in business negotiations, assisted companies as an outside general counsel, served on several trial teams, deposed over a dozen witness, and led discovery strategy in nationwide litigation in matters ranging from intellectual property litigation to constitutional rights litigation to commercial litigation to product liability litigation, mass torts, and class actions.
+Those representations, in turn, have been national in scope, spanning federal and state courts throughout the country, including courts in Alabama, California, Connecticut, Delaware, Georgia, Florida, Massachusetts, Minnesota, Missouri, Ohio, Pennsylvania, Nevada, New Jersey, New York, and West Virginia.

-In addition, Stephen is an emerging member of the Third Circuit’s Appellate Bar, who has served as counsel of record on a certiorari petition before the U.S. Supreme Court and briefed over a dozen appellate matters across six federal circuits, the U.S. Supreme Court, the New York State Appellate Division, and the Pennsylvania Superior Court.
-He also has presented numerous oral arguments in the U.S. Courts of Appeals for the Third and Ninth Circuits and was recently appointed by the U.S. Court of Appeals for the Third Circuit to advise the Court as amicus curiae on the constitutionality of a New Jersey law.
+In addition, Stephen is an emerging member of the Third Circuit’s Appellate Bar who has served as counsel of record on a certiorari petition before the U.S. Supreme Court and briefed over a dozen appellate matters across six federal circuits, the U.S. Supreme Court, the New York State Appellate Division, and the Pennsylvania Superior Court.
+He also has presented oral argument on numerous occasions before the California Court of Appeals as well as the U.S. Courts of Appeals for the Third, Seventh, and Ninth Circuits, and has served as court-appointed amicus curiae for both the U.S. Court of Appeals for the Third Circuit and the U.S. Court of Appeals for the Fourth Circuit.

 Before joining Kibler Fowler & Cave LLP, Stephen practiced at Simpson Thacher & Bartlett LLP in New York, Covington & Burling LLP in Washington, D.C., and Pietragallo Gordon Alfano Bosick & Raspanti, LLP in Pittsburgh.